Can The Thyroid Gland Grow Back or Regrow? It Depends

 Conditions that result in thyroid gland damage and which are potentially reversible include:

-- Hashimoto’s thyroiditis – Hashimoto’s thyroiditis is an autoimmune disease of the thyroid gland which results in damage to the thyroid gland from your own immune system.
+• Hashimoto’s thyroiditis – Hashimoto’s thyroiditis is an autoimmune disease of the thyroid gland that results in damage to the thyroid gland from your own immune system.
 But what you need to realize is that this damage accumulates slowly over many years.
 Before any thyroid gland tissue is destroyed it is first damaged.
 The goal if you have Hashimoto’s is to stop the DAMAGE from occurring so you can prevent the permanent DESTRUCTION of the thyroid tissue.
 I’ve mentioned different therapies that can be used to reverse this destruction in Hashimoto’s that I would recommend you check out if you have this condition.
-Certain treatments such as low level laser therapy, certain supplements, dietary changes, off-label prescription medications, and others can be used to treat Hashimoto’s.
+Certain treatments such as low-level laser therapy, certain supplements, dietary changes, off-label prescription medications, and others can be used to treat Hashimoto’s.
 If you do not do anything then eventually the damage from Hashimoto’s will eventually accumulate and your thyroid gland tissue will be destroyed.

 These conditions need to be differentiated from other causes of thyroid problems.